Wildlife Informer is reader-supported. When you click and buy, we may earn a commission at no cost to you. All disclaimers

 • Life span: About seven years in the wild; between 10 and 15 years in captivity

-You may also like: 11 Biggest Ocean Animals (Pictures)
+You may also like: 11 Types of Animals That Start With D (Pictures)

 4. Solomon Islands Skink